125 Greenwich Street

 With a reduced setback requirement and a nearly column-free interior, the tower’s floor plan accommodates both generosity and flexibility in planning the apartment layouts.
 The resulting parallelogram-shaped residential floor plates rise up a height of 274 meters (898 feet), in a prism that captures nearby and distant views for residents.
 Floor-to-ceiling glazing opens up the units to light and expansive views, while open dining/kitchen configurations and comfortable living and sleeping areas generate a perception that the units are larger than they are.

 Hexagonal mechanical floors, which act as structural wind breaks, sit in between the two large volumes of residential units.
 These mechanical floors also act as a visual break in the tower’s glass façade as it rises from an 8-story base.
-Amenities for residents, including conferencing facilities, fitness and spa facilities, a grotto, squash courts, a library, game area, demo kitchen, and tech bar, crown the building.
+Amenities for residents, including conferencing facilities, fitness and spa facilities, a library, game area, demo kitchen, and tech bar, crown the building.
 Locating these facilities in the upper floors rather than on a residential floor gives the occupants of every apartment unit panoramic views of New York City.

-At ground level, three floors of retail space line front on Greenwich and Thames.
+At ground level, three floors of retail space line the front of Greenwich and Thames.
 The lower-level floor plates extends to the property line, reinforcing the street edge and forming an active urban backdrop to the World Trade Center’s cultural and civic spaces to the north.